 Communicable diseases are diseases that can be transmitted from one host to another.
 Franklin County Health Department will attempt to prevent the spread of communicable diseases by providing appropriate reporting, education, surveillance, treatment, and follow-up of patients with communicable diseases.
-All reportable communicable disease services will be offered at no cost to the patient regardless of the patient's county of residence.
-For more information, call (919) 496-2533 and ask for the Communicable Disease Nurse.
+Some reportable communicable disease services will be offered at no cost to the patient regardless of the patient's county of residence.
+Please call for fees for applicable services.
+For more information about communicable diseases, call (919) 496-2533 and ask for the Communicable Disease Nurse.

 Sexually Transmitted Disease (STD) & HIV Clinic

-Along with Public Health Departments across the state, we identify, track, and treat sexually transmitted diseases including HIV.
-Our clinic offers confidential STD testing, treatment, and advice to anyone.
-Patients receive educational counseling to ensure understanding of the disease, methods to avoid spread of the disease, treatment options, and prevention methods.
+Along with Public Health Departments across the state, we identify, track, and treat sexually transmitted diseases, including HIV.
+Our clinic offers confidential STD testing, treatment, and advice to all patients, including educational counseling to ensure understanding of the disease, methods to avoid spread of the disease, treatment options, and prevention methods.
 There is no charge for these services and medication is provided for treatment of some STD's.
 For information call (919) 496-2533 and ask for the STD Nurse/Coordinator.

 Tuberculosis (TB) Control Program

 Tuberculosis is still a public health problem.
 In recent years, the CDC has noted a rise in the number of active TB cases.
-Our health department offers TB skin tests, call for an appointment.
+Our health department offers TB skin test.
+Please call for an appointment.